London Southend Airport: Operations

-Southend Airport handles mainly scheduled passenger, charter, cargo and business flights, with some pilot training (both fixed-wing aircraft and helicopter) and private aircraft flying.
-The airport is run by London Southend Airport Co Ltd, which employs more than 150 people directly.
-Due to expansion, there were over 500 more people working at the airport in summer 2012 compared with summer 2011.
+London Southend Airport mainly handles scheduled passenger, charter, cargo and business flights, alongside general aviation flying and pilot training (both fixed-wing aircraft and helicopter).
+The airport is run by London Southend Airport Co Ltd, which employs around 250 people.
+During the large 2012 airport expansion, there were over 500 more people working at the airport compared to the same time in 2011.

 Southend Airport has a Civil Aviation Authority (CAA) Ordinary Licence that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (London Southend Airport Company Limited).

-Southend Airport has an excellent weather record, and is used by airlines as a diversion alternative when adverse weather or incidents cause other London airports to be closed.
+The airport's location means it has an excellent weather record, and is used by airlines as a diversion alternative when adverse weather or incidents cause other London airports to be closed.

-Airline ground handling is provided by the Stobart Group-owned Stobart Aviation Services, while the Stobart Jet Centre handles executive aircraft using the facility.
+Airline ground handling is provided in-house by London Southend Aviation Services, while the London Southend Jet Centre handles aircraft using their services.

-Companies located within the airport boundary employ more than 800 workers.
+Companies located within the airport boundary employ around 450 workers, with businesses including aircraft maintenance, flying clubs and the airport-owned hotel.
 Previously British World Airlines had its head office at Viscount House at London Southend Airport.

-EasyJet began operating services by opening a base at Southend in April 2012 and Irish carrier Aer Lingus Regional began regular flights to Dublin in May, resulting in a rapid increase in airport passenger numbers during 2012, with 721,661 using the airport in that year, 969,912 in 2013 and 1,102,358 in 2014.
+easyJet began operating services by opening a base at Southend in April 2012 and Irish carrier Aer Lingus Regional began regular flights to Dublin in May, resulting in a rapid increase in airport passenger numbers during 2012, with 721,661 using the airport in that year, 969,912 in 2013 and 1,102,358 in 2014.
 The following year saw a decline to 900,648 and again to 874,549 in 2016, while 2017 saw passenger numbers increase more than 25% to 1,095,914.
 In 2011, the airport operator planned to reach passenger numbers of two million per year by 2020.
-In 2018, Southend Airport saw an increase of nearly 400,000 passengers over the previous year's total, with just over 1.4 million passengers using the airport, the highest annual total at the airport to that date.
+In 2018, the airport saw an increase of nearly 400,000 passengers over the previous year's total, with just over 1.4 million passengers.
+The airport successfully reached over two million passengers in 2019, its best year to date.
+Since 2020 and the effect of the COVID-19 pandemic, the airport declined however is in resurgence as of 2023.